awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 ![\[EBS direct APIs used to create incremental snapshots.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ebs-apis-write.png)

-For examples of how to run these actions, see the [Working with the EBS direct APIs using the API or AWS SDKs](#ebsapi-sdk-examples) and [Working with the EBS direct APIs using the command line](#ebsapi-cli-examples) sections later in this guide\.
+For examples of how to run these actions, see the [Work with the EBS direct APIs using the API or AWS SDKs](#ebsapi-sdk-examples) and [Work with the EBS direct APIs using the command line](#ebsapi-cli-examples) sections later in this guide\.

 ## Permissions for IAM users<a name="ebsapi-permissions"></a>